markojevtic/spring-boot-workshop/documentation/topics/BDD_with_JGiven.md

 }
 ```
 ###### Create Test classes
 Every test class extends ``ScenarioTest<GIVEN,WHEN,THEN>``.
-By extended this class, the class inherits methods:
+By extending this class, the class inherits methods:
 given(), when(), then() that represent default test stages.
 Test class should contain methods, each method test
 one scenario case.
 Method name of class should be similar to title of scenario case from acceptance criteria.
 To make things more clear, lets analyze test class for our example: